 Can anyone get a loan?

-What happens if I can’t re-pay my loan Sweden?
+What happens if I can’t repay my loan in Sweden?

 - You will first receive a payment reminder with an administrative fee.